magentabusiness/IoT-Quickstart/Application Enablement/07_Get_your_data_out_from_IoT-Gateway.md

 You only have to do this steps once.
 ![Add Subscription](../images/API_Subscribe.png)

-1. Select `05 Subscribe Event`from the ALLIoT Demo Connection
+1. Select `05 Subscribe Event`from the IoT-Gateway Demo Connection
 2. Change `callbackurl` to your server URL, or use e.g. [Beeceptor](https://beeceptor.com/) for testing.
 3. For this tutorial use HTTP instead of HTTPS.
 4. Press "Send"